UriKurae/PlatformerGame/README.md

  - Jump with Space.
  - Dodge with left shift.
  - Press Space while in the air to do a double jump.
+ - Press T key to teleport to the last checkpoint.
  - Press numpad + or - to raise or lower the music volume.
  - Press the Escape key to quit the game.